BuonOmo/stuart-keycloak/README.md

     ```
 3. Run the migration, so you know that the substitution worked as expected.
 Using the `Keycloak Admin Console`>`Clients` tab, you can verify the result.
 4. Add your variable to all the Consul environments under `TBA` directory.
 If it's a production environment, please put more effort into generating a complex and safe one.
 This step is critical because the deployment fails when the variable is not set.
 If you don't know how to do it, read: [View and set runtime configuration for a Stuart project](https://stuart-team.atlassian.net/wiki/spaces/EN/pages/906985485/View+and+set+runtime+configuration+for+a+Stuart+project#%F0%9F%94%90-How-to-get-the-Consul-token-from-Vault).

+### Solving migration incompatibilities with Snapshots

+Unfortunately, previous migration files may become incompatible when the major version of the Keycloak gets upgraded.
+If it happens, please do not try to fix or delete them because the history of the changes will be lost.
+In this case, a `Snapshot` of configuration should be generated.
+Like regular migration files, Snapshots follow the same JSON standard but are stored and used in a different way.
+You can find them under the `.init_config` directory, named with the `Keycloak` version and prefixed with the creation date.

 ## Deployment